ThomPouillevet/docker_rails_react_template/README.md

 DATABASE_HOST=database
 ```

-Then, build the docker image with
+Then, build the docker image (-t railsapp is used to give your image a tag name.
+Change it as you like) with
 ```
 docker build -t railsapp .
 ```